Pocky2507/ioBroker.fitbit-fitness-next/README.md

 ## 🩺 Fitbit Adapter for ioBroker (v0.5.5)

-This adapter retrieves **Fitbit data** into ioBroker and provides them as structured datapoints.
+This adapter retrieves **Fitbit data** into ioBroker and provides structured datapoints.
 Based on the original **fitbit-api** by *@GermanBluefox*, extended and modernized by **Chris** and **Pocky2507**.